Pearson VUE: PCAP & PCPP1 Testing Policies

 We strive to enable as many candidates as possible to test through online proctoring.

 Please make sure that the computer being used for the exam meets the minimum requirements necessary to take the exam.
 The list of current requirements can be found here: https://home.pearsonvue.com/op/OnVUE-Technical-Requirements.aspx.

 When a candidate fails an exam, he or she must wait 15 days before being allowed to re-sit that exam.

 There is no limit to the number of retakes of a failed exam, but please note that if your voucher does not come with a free retake option, you may need to purchase a new voucher to be able to resit your exam.
-No retakes of a passed exam of the same exam version are allowed (e.g. candidates who pass the PCAP-31-02 exam cannot retake it, but are welcome to take the PCAP-31-03 exam).
+No retakes of a passed exam of the same exam version are allowed (e.g. candidates who pass the exam PCAP-31-02 cannot retake it, but are welcome to take the exam PCAP-31-03).

 - For more information about OnVUE online proctoring system, please visit the OnVUE Online Proctoring Information Page.

 - Please note that your appointment length may include time for non-scored sections such as a tutorial/check-in process.
 The appointment length does not necessarily reflect the total amount of time allotted for the actual exam.

 - If you arrive more than 15 minutes after your scheduled appointment time and are refused admission, the exam and delivery fees are not refundable.

 - After you finish your exam, a printed report (pass/fail and breakdown) will be provided to you at the test center.
 This document should be retained for your records, as replacements will not be provided under normal circumstances.
 After your exam, you can authenticate your score report.
 Good luck!